 The volunteer remains there as another volunteer sits in the next chair and reports something about the second book.
 Repeat for each book.

 Indicate and read the book titles on the chart individually.
-Explain to the children that you will read the class favorite book of the week, which will be the book with the most votes.
-Children vote by a show of hands for their favorite, and you write the number of votes beside each one.
+Children vote by a show of hands for their favorite as you write the number of votes beside each one.
 Discuss the results and read the winning book.